Boys' Vests/Waistcoats

 Color and Material

+We have noted vests both made in the same material as the suit or in contrasting material and colors.
 The front of a typical vest is made out of the same material as the suit jacket.
 The back is commonly made out of satin or some other finished material.
 It was fashionable in the mid-19th century to make the vests in contasting colors and patterns.
+We note bright colors and bold [patterns.
 They might also be made in different materials.
 An example is an unidntified American boy about 1850.
 Not all vests were done like that.
 Even at mid-century we see vests done in the same material as the jacket.
 A good example is an unidentified American boy about 1850.
 By the end of the century the more consevative approach of the same material and color became the standard.
 During the Christmas holiday season, especilly by the mid-20th century, a vest in a festive contrasting color might be worn.

 Country Trends

-We have not yet acquired enough information about vests to understand individual country trends.
-We believe that it was very common throughtout Europe to wears vests in the 19thcentury, perhaps somewhat less common in southern Europe because it was warmer.
+We have not yet acquired enough information about vests to understand trends in very many countries.
+The vest was a ubiquitous garment worn by men and boys in many different countries.
+We believe that it was very common throughtout Europe to wears vests in the 19th century.
+There were country differences.
+Vests were somewhat less common in southern Europe because it was warmer and probably because of lower income levels.
 We have begun to build some individual country pages, such as the German vest page.
 Vests were also common in America.
 We note an unidentified American boy wearing a colorful plaid vest in 1847.
 We note another American boy with a plain vest about the same time.
 We note unidentfied boys wearing vests in short jackets about 1850.
 By the late-19th century the vests more commonly matched the suit.
 A good example is Frank Baily about 1915.

 Vintage Clothes